8none1/8none1.github.io/_posts/2023-02-18-using-influx-to-gain-power-insights.md

 In the UK wholesale electricity prices are tightly coupled to gas prices.
 This means that we are currently paying around 40p per kWh, despite wind often providing more electricity than gas.
 The whole system is fundamentally flawed with little political will to fix it.
 A good way to try and beat the system is to install solar panels.

-For around £16,000 pounds you could install a 9kWp solar system and around 13 kWh of battery storage.
+For around £16,000 you could install a 9kWp solar system and around 13 kWh of battery storage.
 On my east facing array in December, solar was able to provide around 30% of my electricity needs.
 When coupled with a battery, one could import off-peak electricity to fill most of the gap.
 Some days would be better than others, but it should all work out in the end.
 For around half the year I expect to be importing zero electricity from the grid during peak times.
 In fact I expect to be a net exporter of electricity from around May to September but I haven't had the panels up long enough to know for sure.

 Solar panel installs currently benefit from zero VAT.
 This is a good thing of course, but imagine if the government gave every household a £5000 grant for a solar panel system of any size.